valyagolev/backgammon-simd/README.md

 Type-safe valid move generator for backgammon using SIMD instructions.
 Useful for e.g. ML stuff.

+Also has a (slow?) random board generator as a useful utility.

+Doesn't handle cubes and matches.

 Is it actually **very fast**?
 Probably not.
 Currently takes 7µs per board on my slow box (~140k/s).
 Let me know who to compete with.
 But it's nice to use and doesn't feel like a complete waste, performance-wise.

 I only tested it using nightly, it wants `#![feature(portable_simd)]`.